mayerrobert/jmurmel/lambda/README.md

 * `format, format-locale` ... writes to stdout
 * `internal-time-units-per-second, get-internal-real-time, get-internal-run-time, get-internal-cpu-time, sleep, get-universal-time, get-decoded-time`

-For more details on the language supported see lambdaj-langref.lisp.
+For more details on the language supported see `murmel-langref.lisp`.

 Tail calls including tail recursive calls are optimized.